 Insurance Stocks Moving In Tuesday's Intraday Session

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.
-Gainers Ambac Financial Group (NYSE: AMBC) shares increased by 2.53% to $17.5 during Tuesday's regular
+Gainers Huize Holding (NASDAQ: HUIZ) shares rose 4.33% to $6.38 during Tuesday's regular session.
+The

 According to Benzinga Pro following are the gainers and losers in Insurance industry for today's Intraday session.